Amran Sulaiman: Education

-Career
+Business career

 Upon his graduation, Sulaiman worked for the Indonesian National Agricultural Company or PTPN (more precisely, PTPN XIV).
 He began his career as a head of field operations in a sugar factory in 1994, and was promoted 4 times throughout his first six years in the company, peaking as the chief of logistics.
 He resigned after 15 years.
 Later on, he founded his own business, beginning with his patent on rat poison (named "Tiran" as an acronym of Tikus diracun Amran i.e. Amran poisons rats) and expanded rapidly, covering 10 companies with combined annual revenues approaching US$1 billion by 2014.
 He received a civil award Satyalencana Pembangunan from Indonesian president Susilo Bambang Yudhoyono in 2007.

+Political career

+Minister of Agriculture

 Joko Widodo announced his appointment as Minister of Agriculture on 26 October 2014, and he was sworn in the following day.
 He was then the minister with the highest reported net worth, which was valued at Rp 330.8 billion (US$27.3 million) in November 2014.
 His ministry's target was set as self-sufficiency in 4 key food commodities i.e. rice, corn, soybeans and sugar within 3 years in addition to improvements of irrigation systems in 11 Indonesian provinces.
 He managed to survive two cabinet reshuffles by Widodo, which was done in 2015 and 2016 respectively despite initial rumors of his replacement.

+On 25 October 2023, Sulaiman replaced the position left by Syahrul Yasin Limpo as Minister of Agriculture for being a corruption case suspect.